Hermann-Rietschel-Institut, Technische Universität Berlin

 The Hermann-Rietschel-Institut (HRI) of the Technical University Berlin emerged from the “testing center for heating and ventilation systems” which was founded by Hermann Rietschel in 1885.
 It is the worldwide oldest academic institute in this field.

-The research and experimental results of the HRI shape the development of heating, ventilation and air conditioning technology in Germany and contribute, among other things, to the development of standards and guidelines.
-Prof. Dr. Martin Kriegel has been the chairman of the department since 2011 and has set the focus on minimizing tensions among demands on comfort, hygienic indoor climate and efficient system technology.
+The Research and experimental results of the HRI shape the development of heating, ventilation and air conditioning technology in Germany and contribute, among other things, to the development of standards and guidelines.
+Prof. Dr. Martin Kriegel has been the department chairman since 2011 and set the focus on minimizing tensions among demands on comfort, hygienic indoor climate and efficient system technology.
 In this context, a strong focus is also set on research regarding cleanrooms (cleanrooms and rooms of the healthcare sector).

 A lecture hall, seminar rooms, workshops, offices, a computer network with 400 calculation cores for numerical simulations and numerous 6 to 8 meter high experimental halls are located within the 1,800 m² facilities.
 The test stands, measurement technology and software required to investigate the current issues are available at the HRI.

 In particular, two cleanrooms and one operating theatre set up for research purposes (see right side) are available in addition to generic indoor airflow laboratories.

 Trainings and research in the cleanroom and operating room laboratory